 An imaging test may be ordered even for low-risk surgery if you have a severe heart condition or you’re experiencing symptoms that could be heart-related, such as chest pain, breathing difficulty, or a loss of stamina.
 They may also be considered prior to intermediate-risk surgery (such as knee or hip replacement) or high-risk surgery (such as a bypass operation for leg artery blockages) in people who have risk factors—including diabetes, kidney disease, or a history of coronary artery disease, heart failure or stroke, and who have poor exercise tolerance making it hard to assess heart-related symptoms or can’t walk a short distance or climb stairs without experiencing heart-related symptoms.

-Make sure to talk to your family doctor and surgeon regarding your individual needs.
+Make sure to talk to your family health care provider and surgeon regarding your individual needs.

 How should you prepare for surgery?

-Your doctor or the hospital’s pre-operative evaluation team will examine you a week or two prior to surgery.
+Your health care provider or the hospital’s pre-operative evaluation team will examine you a week or two prior to surgery.

 And consider taking these steps to make surgery safer:

 Quit smoking, at least temporarily.
 The earlier you quit, the less likely you are to experience complications.
 It’s especially important not to smoke on the day of your operation.
 If you need help, ask for a nicotine patch.